Program Overview

 The primary goals of the NROTC Program are to provide students with:

-• An educational background which will allow the students to undertake successfully, in later periods of their careers, advanced/continuing education in fields of application and interest to the naval service
+- An educational background that will allow the students to undertake successfully, in later periods of their careers, advanced/continuing education in fields of application and interest to the naval service

 Here is what you can expect as a Duke Midshipman: